Center for Digital Agriculture

-The M.Eng in Engineering – Digital Agriculture and certificate is targeted to working professionals and international candidates in the agriculture industry related to fields of technology, automation, computing, infrastructure, data handling, management and genomics.
+The Digital Agriculture M.Eng degree and professional certificate programs are targeted to working professionals and international candidates in the agriculture industry related to fields of technology, automation, computing, infrastructure, data handling, management and genomics.

 Recent graduates of engineering and CS+X programs (UIUC) who plan to pursue careers in the agricultural industry and Illinois Computing Accelerator for Non-Specialists (iCAN) graduates looking for a career in food and agricultural sciences would also be considered strong fits for the program.